MicrosoftDocs/msteams-docs/msteams-platform/includes/bots/teams-bot-samples.md

 ## Teams bot samples

-For fully working samples demonstrating the functionality, see the following Teams samples for Bot Framework:
+For complete working samples demonstrating the functionality, see the following Teams samples for Bot Framework:

 | Sample | Description | .NET Core | Node.js | Python |
 |--------|------------- |---|---|---|